tdrozdovskiy/crib/shell/README.md

 ### Shell scripts code style

 The `template.sh` file is a template for quick start of shell scripts developmnet.
-It incledes examples of some construction of shell language.
+It includes examples of some construction of shell language.